FIWARE/tutorials.IoT-over-MQTT/README.md

 will be communicating by sending messages to the `/4jggokgpepnvsb2uv4s40d59ov` **topic**

 The `resource` attribute is left blank since HTTP communication is not being used.
+The URL location of  `cbroker` is an optional attribute - if it is not provided, the IoT Agent uses the default context broker URL as defined in the configuration file, however it has been added here for completeness.

 #### :two: Request: